infostellarinc/stellarcli/README.md

 Execute `stellar satellite add-tle [STELLARSTATION SATELLITE ID HERE] "[TLE LINE 1]" "[TLE LINE 2]"`.
 Try the [Space Station](https://celestrak.org/NORAD/elements/gp.php?CATNR=25544) as a good temporary TLE for now.

-Now that you have provided a new TLE, wait several seconds, and check that the TLE propagated to StellarStation.
+Check that the TLE propagated to StellarStation.

 Execute `stellar satellite get-tle [STELLARSTATION SATELLITE ID HERE]`.
 The returned TLE should match the one you provided above.